jrief/django-formset/README.md

 Uploading files is performed asynchronously, separating the payload upload from its form submission.
 It provides a drag-and-drop widget plus a file select button.
 This allows to preview uploaded files before form submission.
-It also make the submission much faster, because the file is already in a temporary location on the server.
+It also makes the submission much faster, because the file is already in a temporary location on the server.

 | Empty file upload                         | Pending file upload                 |